IonImpulse/GitLab/answers.md

 git merge top_N
 ```

+The difference would mainly be that all references to 5 would be replaced with N,
+and the argument handling code wouldn't be there.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```
+The difference would mainly be that all references to 5 would be replaced with 10

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?